k3rielit/db/README.md

-# db
+# DB
 Database related experimental projects.
+Most of them are written for `MySQL 8.0`.